aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    of male and female feather colours and patterns, is common in birds and is usually attributed to different natural and sexual selection pressures on males and females [@martin1996;@burns1998;@badyaev2003;@dale2015;@dunn2015].
-Plumage sexual dichromatism results in a visibly perceivable trait useful for recognizing an individual's species, sex, and (sometimes) age (e.g., in species with sex-specific delayed plumage maturation, see @hawkins2012), reducing the time and effort necessary to identify a suitable mate [@hamilton1961;@saetre1992].
-Evidence in favour of this recognition hypothesis for sexual dichromatism includes a positive association of greater plumage sexual dichromatism with migratory behaviour and shorter breeding seasons [@badyaev2003].
+Plumage sexual dichromatism results in a visibly perceivable trait useful for recognizing an individual's species, sex, and breeding status (e.g., in species with sex-specific delayed plumage maturation, see @hawkins2012), reducing the time and effort expended to identify a suitable mate [@hamilton1961;@saetre1992].
+Evidence in favour of this recognition hypothesis for sexual dichromatism in birds includes a positive association of greater plumage sexual dichromatism with migratory behaviour and shorter breeding seasons [@badyaev2003], both of which reduce the amount of time available to search and find suitable mates and successfully breed.
 Additional support for the recognition hypothesis includes a consistent pattern of greater plumage sexual dichromatism and plumage colour elaboration in avian species that reside on mainland continents and have large geographic ranges in comparison to species that do not migrate, reside on islands,